hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure-shiny.md

           label = "My input text"),
 ```

-There are many types of input and output types in RShiny, we will discuss these types at length in the upcoming lessons.
+There are many types of input and output in RShiny, we will discuss these types at length in the upcoming lessons.
 In this example, we are **creating a text input** using the `textInput()` function.
 There are two arguments:

 1. The first argument, `inputId`, is the variable name for the user input to be stored to.
 2. The second argument, `label`, is a character string representing the text which will be placed above the input text box.